-As mentioned at step 1, we recommend that you read the 2018 Urgent and Emergency Care Survey Sampling Errors Report to check for common errors in your sample.
+As mentioned at step 1, we recommend that you read the 2020 Urgent and Emergency Care Survey Sampling Errors Report to check for common errors in your sample.
 Some of the most common sampling errors were:

-- Including incorrect or invalid CCG codes
+- Including incorrect or invalid Sub ICB Location codes (previously Clinical Commissioning Group CCG codes)

 - Incorrect ethnicity coding

 - Incorrect year of birth data

-- Duplicate records
+- o Duplicate records

 - Patients who attended Type 1 department in August.
 Only Type 3 departments can sample back to August if required.